Serviceberries (or Juneberries) are native deciduous shrubs with edible fruit.

 In Minnesota: Ten species of Amelanchier are listed as native to Minnesota by the U of M Herbarium: A. alnifolia, Saskatoon Serviceberry; A. arborea, Downy Serviceberry; A. bartramiana, Northern or Mountain Juneberry; A, interior, Inland Serviceberry; A. x intermedia, Intermediate Serviceberry; A. laevis, Allegheny or Smooth Serviceberry; A. sanguinea, Low or Round-leaf Serviceberry; A. spicata, Running Serviceberry or Creeping Juneberry; A. humilis, Low Juneberry.
 One that is not native to Minnesota, but can grow here is A. canadensis, Shadblow Serviceberry.

 Uses: The fruit of Serviceberries is of fine quality, being juicy and sweetish.
 Early European settlers, learning from the native population, found them most useful for puddings and pies, the seeds giving a cherry flavor.
 Cooked berries were great for berry muffins, (Ref. #6) and can also be eaten raw.
 Native plant lore has it that boiled branches made a tea for treating colds and for stomach problems.
 Tilford (Ref. #39) reports that the inner bark has a tannic acid content and thus when boiled becomes an astringent or anti-inflammatory treatment.
 A purple dye can also be made from the berry juice.
 A variety of wildlife feeds on the berries.

 Merritt Fernald (Ref. #6) wrote “Few wild fruits of such excellent quality as the Serviceberries are less known to the modern American, although by the Indians and the early European explorers of the continent the berries were among the most esteemed of our native fruits.”

 Authority: The author names (Nutt.)
 Nutt. ex Roem. are as follows: ‘Nutt.’ is for Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
-On his many expeditions he collected many species that had been originally collected by Louis and Clark but lost by them.
+On his many expeditions he collected many species that had been originally collected by Lewis and Clark but lost by them.
 He was the original authority on the plant, but it was incomplete and and additional information was provided by ‘Roem.’ who is Johann Jacob Roemer (1763-1819) Swiss botanist who with Joseph Schultes published the 16th edition of Linnaeus’ Systema Vegetabilum.
 Finally, Nuttall (Nutt.) republished the classification and is the final author.